 I’ve almost completely switched over to making my own cleaning and beauty products at home to get rid of toxic chemicals in my house, but have been holding out on the toilet bowl cleaner.
 I’ve tried just sprinkling in some baking soda or borax, but wasn’t terribly happy with the results.
 I wanted something that cleaned just a bit better and a recipe finally came to me!

-- 1/4 cup liquid castile soap – there are many different scents like lavender, almond, peppermint and more! (where to buy) (read more here about why I like Dr. Bronner’s castile soaps the best)
+- 1/4 cup liquid castile soap – there are many different scents like lavender, citrus, peppermint and more

 - 1 3/4 cup water

-- 2 tablespoons baking soda (I buy the huge bag (where to buy) since I make so many things with baking soda
+- 2 tablespoons baking soda (I buy the huge 13 lb. bag since I make so many things with baking soda)

 - 8–10 drops of essential oils to purify, cleanse and remove odors – I like to use lemon, tea tree, eucalyptus, lavender, orange, Thieves or Purification